MicrosoftDocs/fabric-docs/docs/data-warehouse/data-types.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-Tables in Microsoft Fabric support the most commonly used T-SQL data types.
+Tables in [!INCLUDE [product-name](../includes/product-name.md)] support the most commonly used T-SQL data types.

 - For more information on table creation, see [Tables](tables.md).